Dyalog/APLCourse/docs/Ufns.md

 1. Use the `]runtime` user command to compare the computation time for each of the three grading functions.
 	<pre><code class="language-APL">]runtime -c "Grade 10×⍳10" "Grade2 10×⍳10" "Grade3 10×⍳10"</code></pre>

-	!!!
-Warning "Version Warning"
-		The `]runtime` user command is not available in Dyalog version 12.1.
-However, it is just a cover for the `cmpx` function from `dfns`:
-		<pre><code class="language-APL">'cmpx'⎕CY'dfns'
-		cmpx 'Grade 10×⍳10' 'Grade2 10×⍳10' 'Grade3 10×⍳10'</code></pre>